perryOnCrack/perryoncrack.github.io/apps/rez.md

 ### In Development

+**1.11-beta4 won't come out for another few weeks, need more time polishing the calendar feature**

-- On-coming calendar events on top panel
+- On-coming calendar events on top panel (A bit more complicated than I expected)
-- Better feedback system.
+- Better feedback system

 ### Planned features